-On my first visit to this Asian cultural hub, I was so jet-lagged that my 3 days in Hong Kong were a blur of sights, snacks and somewhat insane sleeping hours that culminated in me ordering breakfast with a beer in an Irish bar at 4 a.m in some part of the city I couldn’t identify even if it was marked on a map.
+On my first visit to this Asian cultural hub, I was so jet-lagged that my time in Hong Kong wa a blur of sights, snacks and somewhat insane sleeping hours that culminated in me ordering breakfast with a beer in an Irish bar at 4 a.m in some part of the city I couldn’t identify even if it was marked on a map.
 To say I didn’t do Hong Kong any justice with my exploration was an understatement.

 So, I was determined this time to do better.
-Once again, I had 3 days in Hong Kong at my disposal and this time I made a plan in advance.
 I drew up an itinerary that covered the top sights and, despite the fact that I was once again flying from London to the east (a route that somehow seems to break me, so matter how many times I fly it), it was a plan that worked.
 I may have shuffled through the city like a character from Waking Dead, but there wasn’t a single Irish bar or 4 a.m. breakfast involved.

 Taking the Star Ferry across Victoria Harbour to Hong Kong Island is so much more than an act of function.
 Sure, it’s used as a commuter route by locals but this ride is a blend of history, scenery and staggeringly good value all in one.